neo-chem-synth-wave/literature/literature/2016/20161122_schneider_n_et_al.md

 # Overview
 **Title:**
-What’s What: The (Nearly) Definitive Guide to Reaction Role Assignment
+What's What: The (Nearly) Definitive Guide to Reaction Role Assignment

 **Authors:**
 Schneider, N., Stiefl, N., and Landrum, G.A.